Sample roll-out

 | Bet limits (min / max) per roll | Pending verification | Standard catalogue-wide limits expected |

-The Yeet dice provably fair side is verified through HMAC-SHA256 replay.
+The Yeet dice cryptographically transparent side is verified through HMAC-SHA256 replay.
 The per-game RTP and configuration details are pending operator publication or larger-sample reproduction in the next cycle.
-This is a Yeet-as-newer-brand context: the data accretes across cycles as the brand publishes more documentation.
+This is a Yeet-as-newer-brand context: the data accretes across cycles as Yeet publishes more documentation.

 Uniform distribution and the roll-under bet, structurally

-Dice at Yeet runs the same structural mechanic as Dice at Stake, Roobet, Shuffle, and every other operator in our audit set.
-The player picks a target number on a 0 to 100 scale, chooses roll-under or roll-over, and the brand generates a uniformly distributed random number in the same range.
+Dice at Yeet runs the same structural mechanic as Dice at Stake, Roobet, Shuffle, and every other operator in operator coverage.
+The player picks a target number on a 0 to 100 scale, chooses roll-under or roll-over, and Yeet generates a uniformly distributed random number in the same range.
 Win condition is straightforward: if the rolled number satisfies the chosen direction relative to the target, the bet pays the configured multiplier.

 - The roll is a uniform random number on the 0 to 100 scale; every value has equal probability density.